 - OL 677 Research-Based Project

-Students also complete four elective courses in areas of interest.
+Students also complete three elective courses in areas of interest.
 Elective course offerings could include:

 - OL 507 Human Resource Management

 - OL 532 Law for Leaders